leon-thomm/Ryven/docs/README.md

 ## Programming Nodes

-Now comes the technical stuff.
-Programming new nodes is at the heart of all this.
-You need basic Python knowledge, but nothing advanced.
+And there we go.
+Programming new nodes is at the heart of all this, you need basic Python knowledge but nothing advanced.

 > [!NOTE|label:Overview]
 > In Ryven, nodes are organized in *node packages*.
 A node package consists of a package folder (its name is the name of the package), and a file `nodes.py` where you define your node classes.
-Ryven comes with its own packages folder, but if you installed it via `pip`, you should define another one somewhere on your file system, so your packages don't get lost when you update the Ryven installation.
+Ryven comes with its own packages folder, but if you installed it via `pip` you should define another one somewhere on your file system, so your packages don't get lost when you update the Ryven installation.
 For additional custom widgets you create a file `widgets.py` in the same dir which has a similar structure to `nodes.py`.
 In `nodes.py` you define subclasses of `Node`, set basic properties by editing static class attributes and add functionality mainly through using event methods from `Node`.
 You can find an example package in the Example section below.

 > [!NOTE]
 > There is no requirement to have only one level of `Node` class inheritance and file locality.
 When packages get larger it's usually better to define your own `NodeBase` class(es), decentralize your node definitions into multiple modules, and just import them in `nodes.py`.
 You will specify all the exact nodes that you want to expose in `export_nodes()`, see below.